tuberculo/VRES-Portfolio/README.md

 # VRES-Portfolio

 This repository contains code that reproduces the results of the paper *Improvements to Modern Portfolio Theory based models applied to electricity systems*.
 Pre-print is available at: <https://arxiv.org/abs/2105.08182>.
+Published version is available at https://doi.org/10.1016/j.eneco.2022.106047.

 #### Abstract: